IntelliJ IDEA 2024.3 Help

 This will create a new file with its contents based on the selected file template.

 3. Click Apply icon to create the resource in a cluster.
-To change the context to which you apply it, click select context and select a context.
+To change the target cluster, click select context.

-Alternatively, in YAML files, you can use predefined live templates:
+Alternatively, in YAML files, you can use predefined live templates, for example:

 • kpod: Kubernetes Pod